dimi309/clunker/README.md

 a short sound read from an .ogg file.
 The goat is very basic and so are the shaders.
-This is by no means a complete game engine or library but rather just an experiment that can also be built upon to produce a game or other graphical application that runs on Windows, Linux and MacOS.
+This is by no means a complete game engine or library but rather just an experiment that can also be built upon to produce a game or other graphical application that runs on Windows and Linux.

 **I am not using ash or any other Vulkan-wrapping crate.** I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) C library with